 Design

 Analysis was conducted via two one-way repeated measures ANOVAs and two hierarchical regression models.
 The first ANOVA examined the difference between the average numbers of human (subject) versus model views of faces before choosing a face in the sequence task.
 The second ANOVA examines the difference between the average ranked face chosen by the human (subject) versus the model.
-The viewing and ranking behaviour was then compared with partcipant’s performance on the beads task and PDI.
+The viewing and ranking behaviour was then compared with the subjects’ performance on the beads task and PDI.
 The first regression model compared human views with number of draws on the beads task and PDI.
 The second regression model compared human ranks with percentage correct in the beads task along with PDI.
 Any significant correlations were analysed for potential interactions with the participant’s sex.

 Results